icefallgames/SCICompanion/SCICompanion/Docs/source/Kernels/DoSound.rst

 	..
 IMPORTANT:: SCI0 only.

-	Checks to see if the sound driver is installed.
-If it is, it returns TRUE, otherwise, it returns FALSE.
+	Returns the number of voices the sound hardware is capable of playing (0 if no sound driver is installed).

 	Example::